Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 -   The Action cannot *directly* solve the scene; it can only assist and guide it.

--   The Action should flow naturally from the character--a Solar cannot suddenly shapeshift, for example.
+-   The Action should flow naturally from the character—a Solar cannot suddenly shapeshift, for example.

 ##### Example 1